-Haiti, officially the Republic of Haiti, is a Caribbean country, occupying the western, smaller portion of the island of Hispaniola, in the Greater Antillean archipelago.
+The Republic of Haiti is a Caribbean country occupying the smaller western portion of the island of Hispaniola.

 Land area: 10,641 sq mi (27,560 sq km); total area: 10,714 sq mi (27,750 sq km)